-Message Direction Parameter Optional/
+Message Direction Pa arameter Optional/

 Name Value Required

-CalledNum ^a Required
+NewCall IVR to IVR Server CalledNum a Required

-CallControlMode ^b Genesys Network (MakeCall) Required
+CallControlMode b Genesys Network (MakeCall) Required

 Version 1.0 2.0 3.0 4.0 Required

-NewCall IVR to IVR Server ANIRestriction CLIP·(Calling Line Identification Presentation) CLIR·(Calling Line Identification Restriction) Reserved for Future Use
+ANIRestriction CLIP-(Calling Line Identification Presentation) CLIR-(Calling Line Identification Restriction) Reserved for Future Use

 DNIS Optional

 ANI Optional

 UDataEx Optional

 ExtnsEx Optional

 - a.
 Recall that the CalledNum parameter is the IVR port number of the call.
-(See the CalledNum definition on page 42.) - b.
+(See the CalledNum definition on page 40.) - b.
 When CallControlMode is set to Genesys, Routing Server (URS) controls this call.
 When set to Network, the IVR controls the call.
 In the latter case, the IVR can request to have the call routed by URS by sending a RouteRequest message.
 The value MakeCall is for backwards compatibility purposes only.
 (It allows the premise T-Server, release 6.1, to initiate calls.)